dockerian/poetry/blog/poetry-study.md

 * "**The Poetry Handbook**: A Guide to Reading Poetry for Pleasure and Practical Criticism" by *John Lennard*: This comprehensive guide provides readers with tools to understand and analyze poetry.
 It covers various aspects, including form, meter, rhyme, and poetic devices, offering practical exercises and examples.

 * "**The Poetry Home Repair Manual**", by *Ted Kooser*, is similarly approachable, in a somewhat grandfatherly way.
 Very re-readable and affirming at times.
 Ted Kooser is a Pulitzer Prize-winning poet and former United States poet laureate.
 It’s a really good, accessible, “reader-friendly” book (and it’s short, and inexpensive too!).
 Not dry and “academic” at all.
 It’s really designed for total beginners (although experienced poets can get something out of it, too, I think).
 I think you’d find it very helpful.
 It’s a good place to start, and you can go from there.
 And by all means, read as much really good poetry as you can.
 No one who never read the best poets of all time ever wrote good poetry.
-(Start with the basics, like Walt Whitman, Emily Dickinson, Robert Frost, E. E. Cummings, Anne Sexton—and many others!) +++
+(Start with the basics, like Walt Whitman, Emily Dickinson, Robert Frost, E. E. Cummings, Anne Sexton, and many others!) +++

 * "**The Poetry Home Repair Manual** - Practical Advice for Beginning Poets" by *Ted Kooser*: This book offers practical guidance and inspiration for aspiring poets.
 It covers topics such as finding ideas, refining language, and developing one's unique voice, while providing examples and exercises to help readers improve their craft.